 Life-saving emergency alerts often come too late or not at all

 Jessica Tunis doesn't understand why emergency officials have not learned from her mother's death.
-The Santa Rosa, California, woman said her mother, Linda, did not receive an evacuation alert to warn her the fast-moving Nuns-Tubbs wildfire was raging nearby.
+The Santa Rosa, California, woman said her mother, Linda, did not receive an evacuation alert to warn her the fast-moving Nuns-Tubbs wildfires were raging nearby.

 The 69-year-old's body was found in the burned rubble of the Journey's End Mobile Home Park in October 2017.
 Evacuation alerts didn't go out to the neighborhood where Linda Tunis lived, until after she was already dead.
 About two dozen Sonoma County residents also died.
 The county head of emergency management at the time said he made the decision not to send that alert because of concerns a widespread message would cause chaos in evacuations and hinder response.